You are here: Home | North America | Costa Rica

 Last Updated: April 2020

 Visitors from all over the world love the laid-back and stress-free atmosphere that encompasses Costa Rica.
 As the “happiest country in the world” (National Geographic, 2017), Costa Rica attracts travelers with a passion for living life to its fullest.
 There are so many things to do in Costa Rica thanks to the perfect weather, beautiful beaches, and incredible food.
+If you plan to take make the most of your trip and stay for an extended period of time, check out this 10 day Costa Rica itinerary.

 Costa Rica is the most visited country in Central America, with most tourists coming from the United States and Europe.
 Tamarindo is the most popular destination in Costa Rica, closely followed by Arenal and Liberia.
 Ecotourism is a huge sector in Costa Rica thanks to its many beautiful national parks and protected areas.